TrophyBuck/okunbound/README.md

-# kunbound
+# okunbound

 This repository demonstrates a kubernetes installation of the [unbound](http://www.unbound.net) DNSSEC compliant name resolver using docker, kubectl and helm.
-The repo contains a dockerfile, helm chart and makefile to assist with building the image (if you don't want to just pull it from my hub account) and installing the helm chart into your cluster.
+It's built as a refactor of a project [kunbound](), but done in a minimal effort way that largely maintains unbound's configuration method (hence the "ok" in the name).
+The repo contains a dockerfile and helm chart to assist with building the image (if you don't want to just pull it from my hub account) and installing the helm chart into your cluster.

 ## Requirements